 Working together to build better futures

-Welcome to our volunteering page, where you can apply to volunteer at one of our locations across the UK and find out more about our opportunities through our FAQs.
+Welcome to our volunteering page, where you can find out more about how volunteering for Interventions Alliance can enable you to make a real difference to the people and communities we support and where you can apply to volunteer at one of our locations across the UK.
+You can find out more about our opportunities through our FAQs.
 If you are a returning volunteer, you can also access your MyImpact account at the bottom of the page.

 At Interventions Alliance, we work with participants to improve areas of their lives they have identified as problematic.
 This could be: